WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 ## Step X: Pause the code with a breakpoint {: #event-breakpoint }

-A common method for debugging a problem like this is to insert a lot of `console.log()` statements into the code, to inspect values as the script executes.
+A common method for debugging a problem like this is to insert a lot of `console.log()` statements into the code, in order to inspect values as the script executes.
 For example:

 <pre class="prettyprint">function updateLabel() {
   var addend1 = getNumber1();